 said, "The Process Chart is a device for visualizing a process as a means of improving it."
 This is a simple,

-straight-forward, plain-english definition.
+straight-forward, plain-English definition of a process map.
 Since their introduction about a century ago, process charts have

 come to have other uses.
 They are used to quickly understand a process (at least at a high level), they are used